 This is, in essence, a caravan game.
 Players choose their starting links and backgrounds, a travel quest, and off they go.
 The challenge is that the UV Grasslands are really big.
 And quite empty.
 Weeks of travels are needed between locations.
 The map, which is a playable artifact that players can write on with all the locations and POIs listed, is about 5 pages long.

 There are 4 main constraints around which the gameplay revolves.
 Time, Inventory, Supplies and Misfortune/Encounters.

 The party gets a caravan sheet, on which they track all that, plus any henchmen, guards, animals, wagons, and all other expedition equipment they might have.

 UVG is rules-light, descriptive and can be easily ported to any system.
-After the KS we will write how to use it with Cypher.
 Here is an example of a creature block:

 Deathmachine (HD 6, fast, lasers).
 Born of a mad ghost’s crucible, this steel and carbon golem has dragged pieces of flesh over its metal skeleton, and used the Ritual Preservation of Living Tissue to keep it from rotting away entirely.